johnpierson/Relay/README.md

 This app is provided "as-is" and open source.

 ## License
-This code is licensed primarily under [BSD 3-Clause](https://github.com/johnpierson/Relay/blob/master/LICENSE).
+This code is licensed primarily under [GNU Lesser General Public License v3 (LGPL-3.0)](https://github.com/johnpierson/Relay/blob/master/LICENSE).

 By using this project, you agree to the terms and conditions of the license.
 A simplified summary of this license is available at [TLDRLegal](https://tldrlegal.com/license/gnu-lesser-general-public-license-v3-(lgpl-3)).